shariq1989/cookbook/content/recipe/rindsgulasch.md

 +++
 title = "Rindsgulasch - Austrian Beef Goulash" date = "2021-04-06"
-description = "There are so many variations of goulash; this recipe is for an Austrian beef goulash flavored with caraway and paprika.
-The beef is cooked until tender and has that dark, smooth, and flavorful gravy expected of rindsgulach." tags = [
+description = "There are so many variations of goulash; this recipe is for an Austrian beef goulash, flavored with caraway and paprika.
+The beef is cooked until tender and this dish has the dark, smooth, and flavorful gravy expected of rindsgulach." tags = [
     "instant pot",
     "entree",